by KD Miller

-Across the platform, Mr. Woodrow keeps puffing on his cigar, while constantly tugs at his cashmere coat.
+Across the platform, Mr. Woodrow keeps puffing on his cigar, while constantly tugging at his cashmere coat.
 Catrina wants to rip it off him and give it to the boys.
 As if God hear her prayers, out of the corner of her eye, she spots a local department store delivery boy race up to the platform to gather the packages that were being dropped off.

 "Hello, Benjamin!"
 Catrina calls out, causing the boys to turn toward her.
 "Come here for a minute."

 With a smile, the young kid races over to her, ignoring the fact that four orphaned children, who probably didn't smell too good, were huddled around her.

 "Yes, ma'am," he smiles, revealing his chipped front tooth.
 Benjamin was the thirteen-year-old son of Mr. Felix, who owned Felix's Department Store.

 Clasping her arm around the tiny boy in her arms, Catrina moves him over to her right side.
 She could sense the older boy watching her every move like a hawk.
 She wishes she could convince him that she wouldn't harm them.